Last substantive edit: December 26, 2019

 My meals outside include:

-- bisi bhele bhath and salt lassi at Udupi Palace in downtown Berkeley: Once every Saturday.
-This costs a little under $15 (including the tip).
+- bisi bhele bhath at Udupi Palace in downtown Berkeley: Once a week, usually Saturdays.
+This costs about $13 (including the tip).
+Occasionally, I have their spinach masala dosa instead.

 Diet changes in recent years

 - I used to have much more hot chocolate.
-I cut down after identifying it as one potential culprit in stomach problems.
+I cut down after identifying it as one potential culprit in stomach problems, and then again reduced it to zero after its effect on my oral health.

 - I used to have chana masala from Trader Joe’s.
 I switched to vegetable biryani after noting that the chana masala was causing stomach problems.